CourseChat/InfrastructureChat/lecture/ses11-July5-Wed-morn-DR.md

 	- This is how to show a website inside another website: an old tool, but still used, by Youtube, for example

 ## Projects
+### Set up parallel website for all projects: each project has a separate subdomain
 	- Next step : create name for each project; create subdomains for each project Build the CSI website.
 		- PipeChat or PipeTwin
 		- Digital Twin; Project 4